Thank you to the NATA Ethnic Diversity Advisory Committee for awarding the NCCU Athletic Training Program a grant.

-The National Athletic Trainers' Association provides the following information about athletic training at http://www.nata.org/.
-"Athletic training is practiced by athletic trainers, health care professionals who collaborate with physicians to optimize activity and participation of patients and clients.
-Athletic training encompasses the prevention, diagnosis, and intervention of emergency, acute, and chronic medical conditions involving impairment, functional limitations, and disabilities.
-Students who want to become a certified athletic trainer must earn a degree from a [CAATE] accredited athletic training curriculum.
+"Athletic Trainers (AT) are healthcare professionals who collaborate with physicians.
+The services provided by ATs comprise prevention, emergency care, clinical diagnosis, therapeutic intervention and rehabilitation of injuries and medical conditions.
+Athletic Training is recognized by the American Medical Association (AMA) as a healthcare profession.
+Students who want to become certified athletic trainers must earn a degree from an accredited athletic training curriculum.
 Accredited programs include formal instruction in areas such as injury/illness prevention, first aid and emergency care, assessment of injury/illness, human anatomy and physiology, therapeutic modalities, and nutrition.
 Classroom learning is enhanced through clinical education experiences.
-More than 70 percent of certified athletic trainers hold at least a master's degree.
-Athletic training is not the same profession as personal training.
-Certified athletic trainers work with more than just athletes - they can be found just about anywhere that people are physically active."
+More than 70 percent of certified athletic trainers hold at least a master's degree."

 The educational requirements for CAATE-accredited Athletic Training education programs include acquisition of knowledge, skills, and clinical abilities along with foundational behaviors of professional practice.
 Students complete extensive clinical learning requirements that are embodied in the clinical integration proficiencies (professional, practice-oriented outcomes) as identified in the Athletic Training Education Competencies.

 Students receive formal instruction in the following specific subject matter areas identified in the Competencies: